OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_(JWT)_Cheat_Sheet_for_Java.md

  this.secureRandom.nextBytes(randomFgp);
  String userFingerprint = DatatypeConverter.printHexBinary(randomFgp);

- //Add the fingerprint in a hardened cookie - Add cookie manually because SameSite attribute is not supported by javax.servlet.http.Cookie class
+ //Add the fingerprint in a hardened cookie - Add cookie manually because SameSite attribute
- String fingerprintCookie = "__Secure-Fgp=" + userFingerprint + "; SameSite=Strict; HttpOnly; Secure";
+ //is not supported by javax.servlet.http.Cookie class String fingerprintCookie = "__Secure-Fgp=" + userFingerprint + "; SameSite=Strict; HttpOnly; Secure";
  response.addHeader("Set-Cookie", fingerprintCookie);

- //Compute a SHA256 hash of the fingerprint in order to store the fingerprint hash (instead of the raw value) in the token
+ //Compute a SHA256 hash of the fingerprint in order to store the fingerprint hash (instead of the raw value)
+ //in the token
  //to prevent an XSS to be able to read the fingerprint and set the expected cookie itself MessageDigest digest = MessageDigest.getInstance("SHA-256");
  byte[] userFingerprintDigest = digest.digest(userFingerprint.getBytes("utf-8"));